ArghyaChatterjee/image-inspector/README.md

 ---

 ### Reason for `-B` is Multiplied by `f_x` ?
 The term `-f_x` \ `B` arises because the projection matrix incorporates both the camera's intrinsics and its relative position in space.
-The translation \( -f_x \cdot B \) shifts the x-coordinate in the right camera's view to account for the offset caused by the baseline.
+The translation `-f_x` \ `B` shifts the x-coordinate in the right camera's view to account for the offset caused by the baseline.

 - `B` is measured in **meters**, but the focal length `f_x` is in **pixels**.
 The multiplication `-f_x` \ `B` ensures the translation is represented in **pixels**, aligning with the other terms in the projection matrix.